aposhiana/math5610/software_manual/l2Norm.md

 #include "VectorNorms.hpp"
 ```

-**Description/Purpose:** The purpose of this function is to take a Vector of doubles and return its L-2 Norm as a vector.
+**Description/Purpose:** The purpose of this function is to take a Vector of doubles and return its L-2 Norm as a double.

 **Input:**
 1. A vector of doubles